samvera/hyku/Managing-who-can-create-new-tenants.md

 ## Allowing anyone to create a tenant

-In some scenarios, namely for demonstration, development or testing, it may be desirable to allow anyone to create a new tenant.
+In some scenarios (namely for demonstration, development or testing), it may be desirable to allow anyone to create a new tenant.

-To allow anyone to create a tenant, flip the `multitenancy.admin_only_tenant_creation` setting in `config/settings.yml` to `false`
+To allow anyone to create a tenant, in the `config/settings.yml`, flip the `multitenancy.admin_only_tenant_creation` setting to `false`
   ```
   multitenancy:
     enabled: true